-Louis de Bernières is the master of historical fiction which makes you both laugh and cry.
-This book follows an unforgettable family after the Second World War.
+Louis de Bernières is the master of historical fiction that makes you both laugh and cry, in the perfect nostalgic read to escape with this autumn.

 Daniel Pitt was an RAF fighter in the First World War and an espionage agent for the SOE in the Second.
 Now the conflicts he faces are closer to home.

 Daniel's marriage has fractured beyond repair and Daniel's relationship with his son, Bertie, has been a failure since Bertie was a small boy.
 But after his brother Archie's death, Daniel is keen for new perspectives.
 He first travels to Peshawar to bury Archie in the place he loved best, and then finds himself in Canada, avoiding his family and friends back in England.
 But some bonds are hard to break.
 Daniel and Bertie's different experiences of war, although devastating, also bring with them the opportunity for the two to reconnect.

 If only they can find a way to move on from the past.

 'De Bernieres is a singular, cherishable voice.'
 Mail on Sunday

 Both heart-warming and heart-wrenching, this novel will captivate the senses and make you laugh as well as cry.
 Brimming with incredible, quirky characters and beautiful, lyrical writing, The Autumn of the Ace is the ideal book for lovers of historical fiction